AYOUB334/Shell-Scripting---Password-Generator/README.md

     Enter a name for this password: mypassword Password saved in the database.

- it will be saved in the password_database.db file.
+It will be saved in the password_database.db file.
 The script will prompt you to enter a passphrase to encrypt the database file.
 This passphrase will be used to encrypt and decrypt the password database.

     Enter a passphrase to encrypt the password database : [Enter your passphrase]